awsdocs/aws-cdk-guide/doc_source/work-with-cdk-csharp.md

 cdk deploy Happy Grumpy   @ app defines two or more stacks; two are deployed
 ```

 You may also use the wildcards \* \(any number of characters\) and ? \(any single character\) to identify stacks by pattern\.
-When using wildcards, enclose the pattern in quotes; otherwise, the shell may try to expand \("glob"\) it to the names of files in the current directory before they are passed to the AWS CDK Toolkit\.
+When using wildcards, enclose the pattern in quotes\.
+Otherwise, the shell may try to expand it to the names of files in the current directory before they are passed to the AWS CDK Toolkit\.

 ```
 cdk synth "Stack?"    # Stack1, StackA, etc.